oyta/rpi-homebridge/README.md

 An easy way to install everything is simply using the [Docker Homebridge by Oznu]().
 However, I'm not experienced with Docker and didn't manage making it work with Bluetooth.
 This description is how I setup my RPi Zero W with Homebridge.

+By using the configuration, we will achieve the following:
+* A headless RPi connected to your WiFi.
+* Homebridge service running, and starting on boot.
+* Noble functioning making it possible to use plugins that e.g. scans and reads BLE dongles such as thermometers.
+* Homebridge UI-X installed for an easy to use interface for Homebridge.

 ## References
 * [Homebridge by nafarina](https://github.com/nfarina/homebridge)
 * [Docker Homebridge by Oznu](https://github.com/oznu/docker-homebridge)